THINGS TO DO IN SUMMER

 Scale back your planting – it’s too hot!

 - Buy a CLM trap for citrus leaf miner.
 They work!
 Excellent if you can't spray with oil when it's over 28-30C.

 - If you haven’t already done so in Spring, apply trace elements to all your trees.
-While you are there, spray Stressguard to more vulnerable heat stressed trees (particularly young avocados and thin leafed plants).
+While you are there, spray Yates Drought shield to your vulnerable heat stressed trees (particularly young avocados and thin leafed plants).

 - Give your cycads manganese sulphate if looking brown and frizzled.
 This is called ‘frizzle top”.
 Hint: water first then mix manganese with liquid fertiliser like EcoFish.

 - Lightly prune hedges, roses + spring flowering shrubs by 1/3.

 - Its time to haul out the 40% shadecloth or lace curtains to protect vegies in full sun.
 This is less crucial to do if you have working wicking beds.